-Figure 5 - The Application Site (Pinned) in relation to the Natura 2000 Sites Within 15km (SACs - Red Hatching, SPAs - Pink Hatching).
+Figure 5 - The Application Site Route (Pinned) in relation to the Natura 2000 Sites Within 15km (SACs - Red Hatching, SPAs - Pink Hatching).

-4 IMPACT ASSESSMENT
+5 IMPACT ASSESSMENT

-The potential significant effects of the proposed works upon the Natura 2000 sites identified in Table 1 are described below.
+The potential significant effects of the proposed development on the Natura 2000 sites identified above are described below.